-Definition of an Outstanding Check
+Definition Of An Outstanding Check

-How to Record an Outstanding Check
+How To Record An Outstanding Check

 Most general ledger systems have an automated recordation process of checks that occurs when paying bills.
 The accounts payable module allows for bill payment, by selection of a pay bill feature.
 Selecting a check payment automatically reduces the liability in the general ledger and posts a credit to the cash account.
-The bank reconciliation module registers an outstanding check that cannot be cleared, until the money is drawn from the bank account.
+The bank reconciliation module registers an outstanding check that cannot be cleared until the money is drawn from the bank account.

-How to Find Outstanding Checks
+How To Find Outstanding Checks

 Checks are often used to pay for inventory, operational expenses and payroll, but the money isn’t disbursed from the business bank account until the check is drawn.
 Tracking outstanding checks is important for maintaining working capital for on-going operations.
 Bank reconciliations are an ideal place to track outstanding checks.

 There are several issues that can arise from outstanding checks.
 When a check is outstanding, the company’s bank account will have an inflated account balance.
 Outstanding checks can result in bank overdrafts due to insufficient funds, not sufficient funds, or NSF which can result in fees.
 According to the unclaimed property laws, after a long while, outstanding checks must be remitted to the state as unclaimed property, also known as unclaimed assets.
 Checks that are outstanding for a long period of time are known as stale checks.
 Businesses that mishandle these kinds of situations are in violation of the law.